-Set LEVEL (MIN/MAX) on the left and right sides of the amplifier to its mid position (see "Adjusting the Audio Level" on Page 18).
+Set LEVEL (MIN/MAX) on the side of the amplifier to its mid position (see "Adjusting the Audio Level" on Page 15).
 Then turn on your vehicle's ignition and auto sound system to confirm that the amplifier and auto sound system operate properly.
 The amplifier turns on after a few seconds.